Use orbs to:

-- Publicly: Searchable in the orb registry, and available for anyone to use
+- Public: Searchable in the orb registry, and available for anyone to use

-- Privately: Only available to use within your organization, and only findable in the registry with a direct URL and when authenticated
+- Private: Only available to use within your organization, and only findable in the registry with a direct URL and when authenticated

 Orbs page in the CircleCI app

 To access the orbs page in the web app, navigate to Organization Settings and select Orbs from the sidebar.

 The orbs page lists orbs created within your organization.
 You can view:

 - Orb usage (how many times the orb is used across all configurations)

 - Latest version